dasec/fishy/README.md

 The `fileslack` subcommand provides functionality to read, write and clean the file slack of files in a filesystem.

-Available for these Filesystem types:
+Available for these filesystem types:

 * FAT
 * NTFS